 The U.S., which used to pride itself on being more free-market than Europe, is now hardly different from France, which crippled its economy by subsidizing all sorts of old industries, and even gives money to producers of American films that mention France.

 Politicians everywhere are always eager to help out people who helped get them elected.
 In the U.S., labor unions were big supporters of President Barack Obama, and — presto — unions got 451 waivers from Obamacare.

 Congressional staff got a special exception, too.
 Funny how many of these laws are supposed to be great for all of us but, once passed, look ugly to the privileged class.
+So they exempt themselves.

 Even the crusade to save the earth is captured by the "special" people.
 Subsidies for "green energy" were supposed to go to the best ideas.
 Yet somehow your money went to companies like Solyndra, whose biggest shareholder just happened to be an Obama backer who bundled money for the president.

 And somehow Al Gore, who had a modest income when he entered politics, reaped $200 million from brilliant investments after he left office.
 He must just be really smart.